woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/payment.md

 ### getActiveSavedToken

 Returns the active saved token.
 Payment methods that customers have saved to their account have tokens associated with them.
 If one of these is selected then this selector returns the token that is currently active.
 If one is not selected this will return an empty string.

-#### _Returns_
+#### _Returns_ <!-- omit in toc -->

-`string` - The active saved token ID, or empty string if a saved token is not selected.
+-   `string`: The active saved token ID, or empty string if a saved token is not selected.

-#### Example
+#### _Example_ <!-- omit in toc -->

 ```js
 const store = select( 'wc/store/payment' );